 There can be few better endorsements of the opportunities Edinburgh offers to young people than the fact that nearly half (42%) of all graduates from the city’s four universities – The University of Edinburgh, Edinburgh Napier University, Heriot-Watt University and Queen Margaret University – chose to stay and build their careers in the city after graduation.

 Edinburgh benefits from a large metropolitan travel to work area.
-More than 1.6 million people live within of 90-minute travel to work area.
+More than 1.6 million people live within a 90-minute travel to work area.

 Excellent rail connections across the city region mean people commute into Edinburgh from the Lothians, the Borders, Fife, Dundee and Perth, while around 25,000 people a day also commute daily from Glasgow.
 Typical travel times to Edinburgh city centre include Livingston (18 mins); Falkirk (23 mins); Dunbar (25 mins); Dunfermline (31 mins); North Berwick (33 mins); Stirling (41 mins); Berwick upon Tweed (42 mins) Glasgow (49 mins) and Kirkcaldy (55 mins).